 The three first tracks come with organic, soft-sounding percussions.
 The way they are used in an electrifying, concretely structured loop, shifts them into the realm of electronic, while being softened up by graduating atmospheric sounds.

 “Akanke” – perhaps a sort of flip side to “Dakarai” – steps out by focusing the attention on the electronic beat.
 Less organic sounding, somehow more aggressive and rapid in its trip-hop influences, it is balanced out again with the use of softly presented, unique percussive forms.
-Off-beat elements add to the engagement, and an overall sound design seemingly creates a three-dimensionality, which make the track almost rotating, spinning, as illustrated by Bernie Van Vlijmen’s artwork (if he didn’t inspire himself such a sound induced feeling).
+Off-beat elements add to the engagement, and an overall sound design seemingly creates a three-dimensionality, which makes the track almost rotating, spinning, as illustrated by Bernie Van Vlijmen’s artwork (if he didn’t inspire himself such a sound-induced feeling).

 Outis Music owner Sabatini illustrates one more time how being ever-changing yet timeless with sounds can bring forward another impressively orchestrated piece.